v8/v8.dev/src/blog/regexp-tier-up.md

   <figcaption>Figure 1: Memory savings for different tier-up values</figcaption>
 </figure>

 Figure 1 shows the impact on memory of different tier-up strategies for Facebook, Reddit, Twitter and Tumblr browsing stories.
-The default is size of jitted code, and then we have size of regexp code we end up using (bytecode size if we don’t tier-up, native code size if we do) for ticks initialized to 1, 10, 100.
+The default is the size of JITted code, and then we have size of regexp code we end up using (bytecode size if we don’t tier-up, native code size if we do) for ticks initialized to 1, 10, and 100.
 Finally, we have the size of regexp code if we interpret all regular expressions.
-We’ve used these results and other benchmarks to decide to turn on the tier-up with ticks initialized to 1, i.e. we interpret the regular expression once, and then tier-up.
+We’ve used these results and other benchmarks to decide to turn on the tier-up with ticks initialized to 1, i.e. we interpret the regular expression once, and then tier up.

 With this tier-up strategy in place, we’ve reduced V8’s heap code size between 4 and 7% on real sites and V8’s effective size between 1 and 2%.